TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 Generally, this constituent $c(x)$ is assumed to be smooth enough.
 Clearly, the solution displays a steep gradient in the **boundary layer**.
 The thickness of this layer is mainly determined by the amount of diffusion involved and is due to the fact that the solution has to match to all the given boundary conditions.
-The boundary layer thickness is generally proportional to the square root of $\kappa$.
+The boundary layer thickness is proportional to the square root of $\kappa$.
 To accurately solve this boundary layer, a local mesh refinement is often necessary.

 Based on accuracy reasons, we choose central differences for both advective and diffusive processes, as follows